JetBrains/Qodana/topics/qodana-docker-readme.md

 - Single-shot analysis (for example, performed *locally*).

-If you are familiar with [JetBrains IDEs code inspections](https://www.jetbrains.com/help/idea/code-inspection.html) and know what to expect from the static analysis outside the editor, you can start with the [Using existing profile](#Using+existing+profile) section.
+If you are familiar with [JetBrains IDEs code inspections](https://www.jetbrains.com/help/idea/code-inspection.html) and know what to expect from the static analysis outside the editor, you can skip the following section and continue from [Using an existing profile](#Using+an+existing+profile).

-If you are just starting in the field, we recommend proceeding with the [default setup](#Quick+start+with+recommended+profile) we provide.
+If you are just starting in the field, we recommend proceeding with the [default setup](#Quick+start+with+the+recommended+profile) we provide.
 You will see the results of the most common checks performed on your code base.
 Later, you can [adjust them](#Configure+via+qodana.yaml) to suit your needs better.

-## Quick start with recommended profile
+## Quick start with the recommended profile

 ### Run analysis locally